CannerCMS/docs.canner.io/docs/api-canner-script.md

 #### toMany type

-For now, we only support ui `multipleSelect` to deal with the `toMany` relation.
-You must give it uiParams to make the component works.
+For now, we only support UI `multipleSelect` to deal with the `toMany` relationship.
+You must give it `uiParams` to make the component works.
 Let's look at the example.

-**toOne relation example**
+**toMany relationship example**

 ```
 <array keyName="posts">
   <string keyName="title" >